litepresence/Honest-MPA-Price-Feeds/README.md

 finitestate@tutamail.com

-We are seeking python competent individuals, with austrian economic mindset, with reliable high speed internet, and reliable linux box.
+We are seeking python competent individuals, familiar with Austrian economics, with reliable high speed internet and a linux box.

 HONEST BDFL,